luisgrases/pysmine/readme.md

                 def tells_to_not_care(self):
                     self.assertEqual(make_decision(self.hungry, self.food_in_freezer), "Do not care!")
 ```

-REMEMBER: If you want to pass values down to a nested test, assign that value to self.
+Just run the tests as you normally would and let the magic happen.

 ## How does it work?

 Before these tests run, the hierachy of tests is traversed and new tests are generated.
 This generated tests are the tests that actually run.

-This is an example of a test that would be generated from the previous code:
+An example of a test that would be generated from the example would be the following:

 ```
 def  test__I_am_hungry__there_is_food_in_the_freezer__tells_to_eat_the_food(self):